-Figures 5-4 and 5-5 shows the typical cross section of the TMF and reclaim pond dams and Table 5-6 provides a summary of TMF dam and pond characteristics.
+Figure 5-4 shows the typical cross section of the TMF and Table 5-6 provides a summary of TMF dam and pond characteristics.
+Refer to Appendix N for detailed designs of the off-line temporary TMF South Pond Dyke.